 After booking your first appointment with us, you will be put in touch with an exclusive mortgage expert from our team who will be with you every step of the way throughout your mortgage journey.

-They will give you mortgage advice related to your particular situation, with information on a range of different mortgage subjects to make sure you are fully aware of the steps you need to take to improve your chances of a better deal.
+They will give you advice related to your particular situation, with information on a range of different mortgage subjects to make sure you are fully aware of the steps you need to take to improve your chances of a better deal.

 When it comes to paperwork, your mortgage introducer will manage this for you after you have provided the relevant information that is needed for your application.